geotools/geotools/docs/user/library/opengis/filter.rst

 natively GeoTools will perform the work locally in Java.
 Indeed for simple file formats almost everything occurs locally in Java.

-The **FilterCapabilities** data structure is used to describe the native abilities of a WebFeatureService.
-We also use this data structure to describe the abilities of the different JDBC DataStores for working with Databases.
-Of special interest is the list of FunctionNames supported.
+The ``FilterCapabilities`` data structure is used to describe the native abilities of a ``WebFeatureService``.
+We also use this data structure to describe the abilities of the different JDBC ``DataStores`` for working with Databases.
+Of special interest is the list of ``FunctionNames`` supported.

 .. image:: /images/filter_capabilities.PNG